Evernham Motorsports: Car No. 19 history

-At the end of the year, though, Evernham made a change.
-He signed Jeremy Mayfield, who had recorded three wins for Penske Racing but who had been fired in September 2001 and had not run since, to join Elliott and drive the No. 19.
+Evernham decided to make a driver change prior to the start of the 2002 season.
+He replaced Atwood with three-time Cup Series race winner Jeremy Mayfield, who had been fired from his ride at Team Penske before the end of the 2001 season.
 As part of the move, Evernham agreed to the aforementioned deal with Ultra Motorsports which gave Atwood a car to drive.
 Mayfield struggled in his initial year with Evernham, posting just four top tens and finishing 26th in points.
 He won a pole at Talladega Superspeedway the next year however, and improved to 19th in points.
 2004 was even better, winning at Richmond and barely making the cut for the inaugural Chase for the Nextel Cup.
 He claimed one more win in 2005 and qualified once again for the Chase.

 However, after the 2006 Allstate 400 at the Brickyard, where an early-race crash dropped the No. 19 team out of the top-35 in owner points (thus requiring the team to qualify for each race on time), owner Ray Evernham replaced Mayfield with Bill Elliott for the race at Watkins Glen, citing a lack of performance through the 2006 season.
 However, in affidavits filed in court Mayfield blamed his lack of performance and subsequent termination from the team on Evernham's heavy involvement with development driver Erin Crocker, and the "close personal relationship" that developed between the two.